top of page

 Handmade flower

 After thanking Bruno and his assistant for taking time to explain the process and show me around the atelier, I left the atelier feeling honored to have been given the chance to see this little piece of fashion history.
 Legeron is one of the few ateliers that are still hanging on and surviving in a world that seems to prefer outsourced, mass produced products.
 I am truly lucky to have the chance to experience these ateliers before they are all gone.
-If you would like to learn about another atelier that still serves the Haute Couture trade, please read my blog about Lesage here!

 Looking through the drawers full of flowers